epiverse-trace/simulist/README.md

 library(epiparameter)
 ```

-The linelist simulation requires a serial interval,
+The line list simulation requires a serial interval,
 onset-to-hospitalisation delay, and onset-to-death delay.
 We can load
 these load these from the library of epidemiological parameters in the
 `{epiparameter}` R package, or if these are not available, such as the